 The News Roundup — International

-The Women’s Tennis Association has suspended all tennis tournaments in China following the disappearance (and videotaped reappearance) of star player Peng Shuai, who accused a Chinese official of sexual assault.
-The International Olympic Committee announced it held a video call with the tennis player.
+The World Health Organization reported COVID-19 cases in South Africa more than doubled last week as Omicron spreads.

-Following the mustering of forces by Russia on its border with Ukraine, President Joe Biden said the U.S. will harshly sanction Russia should it decide to invade.
+And a U.K. court ruled that Wikileaks founder Julian Assange can be extradited to the U.S.

-We cover the most important stories from around the globe on the News Roundup.
+We cover the most important stories from around the globe on the international portion of the News Roundup.

 Copyright 2021 WAMU 88.5